A Drug That Eases Miscarriages Is Difficult For Women To Get

 "It's already one of the hardest things you'll deal with," Herbst says.
 "Why make it harder?
 I hurt so much for people who are pregnant in the States right now."

-Dr. Mara Gordon is the NPR Health and Media Fellow from Georgetown University Hospital.
+Dr. Mara Gordon is the NPR Health and Media Fellow from the Department of Family Medicine at Georgetown University.